Abbey Road Studios are the most famous recording studios in the world and a global music icon.

 We identified the need for a new, clear branding hierarchy to allow development of future initiatives, differentiating ‘Abbey Road’ from ‘Abbey Road Studios’: Abbey Road becomes the parent brand and Abbey Road Studios, the heart and home of the brand, becomes a newly defined sub brand, as does the newly announced Abbey Road Institute, Abbey Road Red and other forthcoming initiatives.

-Based around one black stripe moving across a three dimensional plane, we formed a directional ‘chevron’ which points North West indicating the Studios’ location within London and is suggestive of the distinctive parquet flooring prevalent throughout the recording Studios.
-As the logo becomes more well established, the chevron will develop to be used as a container for other imagery as well as moving image.
+The Abbey Road Studios logo and sub-brands are based around one black stripe moving across a three dimensional plane to form a directional ‘chevron’ which points North West indicating the Studios’ location within London and is suggestive of the distinctive parquet flooring prevalent throughout the recording Studios.
+As the Abbey Road Studios logo and sub brand logos become more well established, the chevron will develop to be used as a container for other imagery as well as moving image.

 The logo is, however, only the tip of the iceberg: It develops into a whole visual language and a series of patterns.
 We commissioned graphic artist Patrick Thomas to re-interpret and re-imagine the black and white stripes of the zebra crossing together with the new chevron and red sub-brand colour.
 The resulting patterns create a dynamic visual world that lends itself perfectly to a forthcoming range of consumer facing merchandise as well as all new brand collateral which will be revealed in forthcoming months.